 Character Matters: Five Pillars of Character in Law Enforcement Assessments

-Assessing people has been part of our work since 1955 but never before have we felt so compelled to incorporate character assessment into our evaluation process.
+Assessing employees has been part of our work since 1955 but never before have we felt so compelled to incorporate employee character assessments into our evaluation process.
 We have witnessed and felt the tremendous pain public servants can inflict when questionable character gives way to unquestionably unacceptable actions.
 These public servants should never have been hired, but unfortunately, some have slipped through the cracks of the selection process.
 We have built our own identity as a company around values of character like Service, Integrity, Teamwork, Quality, and most importantly, Accountability.
 It should come as no surprise, then, that we feel accountable to the agencies we serve to make one message clear through the assessments we conduct, the questions we ask, and the recommendations we make.

 Character matters.
 Above all else.

 What do we mean when we say that character matters?
 Well, to frame it in terms of our new Strength of Character Assessment and the areas it measures, we mean that: